demichie/PLUME-MoM-TSM/EXAMPLES/AGGREGATION/README.txt

 The properties (shape factors, densities) of the aggregates can be different from those of the original particles.

-To run the test case, please copy firt (or link) the executable from the bin folder, and then run the model:
+To run the test case, please copy first (or link) the executable from the bin folder, and then run the model:

 > ./PLUMEMoM